-All applicants may be asked to fill in a self-identification Equity and Diversity questionnaire as part of the application process.
-Please note that all data will be collected anonymously and will be used to help the Foundation evaluate the accessibility and reach of its funding programs.
+All applicants WILL BE EXPECTED to fill in a self-identification Equity and Diversity questionnaire as part of the application process.
+We may ask successful candidates to repeat this questionnaire upon receipt of this award.
+Please note that all data will not be shared with the peer review committee and will be used to help the Foundation evaluate the accessibility and reach of its funding programs.